 The purpose and need for this project is [Provide purpose and need - PURPOSE & NEED INCLUDES INFRASTRUCTURE DEFICIENCIES, GEOMETRIC DEFICIENCIES, SAFETY, CAPACITY, CONNECTIVITY, ECONOMIC DEVELOPMENT, ETC. IT ANSWERS THE QUESTION ON WHY THE PROJECT IS NEEDED].
 [EXAMPLES: The purpose of the project is to correct a structurally deficient bridge.
 The purpose of the project is to correct a functionally obsolete bridge which is too narrow.
 The purpose of the project is to improve an existing low water crossing over XXXX to maintain year-round access on County Road XX.]
 Identify project's fit with Long Range Plan such as County's, City's or State's Long Range/Construction Program.
-This project is in the Department's Long Range Plan and the urban Transportation Improvement Plan.
+This project is in the Department's Current 8 Year Construction Program or the County's Five Year Construction Program or the City's Long Range Plan and the urban Transportation Improvement Plan.
 [Pick one].